reyazul007/first-project/README.md

 <h1>Acknowledgments</h1>
 Special thanks to the creators of CodePen for the inspiration.
-Thanks to all the contributors and the open-source community.</pre>
+Thanks to all the contributors and the open-source community.